lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-09-05-All_or_nothing.md

 Things are better now because of [automated verification tools](https://doi.org/10.1145/1218063.1217943).
 Even the mighty Microsoft could not achieve stability through testing alone.

-But testing will alway have a role to play.
+But testing will always have a role to play.
 The real world will have to be approximated by some sort of mathematical model.
 In the case of verified code, the purpose of testing is to test the model itself.
 Increasingly we shall be running verified code on verified hardware designs